Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the top of the staff represents the ultimate outcome should you continue on this course.
-The Lovers: A caring and trusting relationship.
+Click for DetailsThe first card, the significator, is placed in the center of the cross.
+This card represents the prime energy manifest in your life.
+Sesto (The Lovers): A caring and trusting relationship.
 Beauty and inner harmony.
 A decision calling for emotional control and faithfulness to spiritual values.